Guide - The Best of Park City

 Walking food tours traverse Main Street, stopping at restaurants for small plates, tastings, or signature dishes.
 Guides provide context about establishments, chefs, and the evolution of Park City's dining culture from basic mountain fare to the sophisticated scene it has become.

-Tours typically visit four to six restaurants over two to three hours, with walking between stops providing historical and cultural narrative.
+Tours typically visit four to six restaurants over two to three hours, with walking between stops providing narrative surrounding the town’s architecture, folklore, culture, and history.

 What to ask about: Tour frequency and group sizes.
 Some operate daily, others on select days; intimate groups versus larger gatherings create different experiences.

-Local Insight: Take the food tour early in your trip—it'll orient you to the dining scene and help you choose where to return for full dinners.
+Local Insight: Take the food tour early in your trip—it will orient you to the dining scene and help you choose where to return for full dinners.
 Come hungry; the portions add up to a full meal.

 Create Your Free Park City Guide →